 Agendashift is a values-based Kanban approach to organizational transformation, covering delivery, change and leadership.
 An interview with Mike Burrows on how Kanban and Agendashift can strengthen each other, making changes stick in organizations, the depth of Kanban survey, the value of Kanban practices, end-to-end process views, leadership, and doing sustainable change with Kanban.

 Last January, the OutSystems R&D group introduced a new product development team.
 This article explains how we organized ourselves and presents some of the major lessons we learned along the way.

 In a time of rapid business and technological change, chief technology officers (CTOs) and other technology leaders are increasingly looking to new methods to drive their digital technology agendas.
 1

 The book Scrumban [R]Evolution: Getting the Most Out of Agile, Scrum, and Lean Kanban explores the principles and theories of Scrumban, and shows how Scrumban can be deployed in organizations.
 2

 How does fire fighting compare to DevOps?
 Michael Biven, team lead at Ticketmaster, shares important lessons on leadership, mentoring and team chemistry from his experience as a fire fighter.

 Tathagat Varma, shares his experience of working as an individual contributor at a deeper leadership level.
 This post explains how to lead without authority.
 2

 Jennifer Sertl and Koby Huberman wrote a book taking a different approach to leadership.
 Their focus is on providing the tools to nurture agility through resilience, responsiveness and reflection.
-They aim to support the individual's ability to better trust their core intelligence and apply that to being effective leaders.
-They spoke to InfoQ about the book.

 Moving from traditional project management to agile is a paradigm shift.
 This article discusses the role that management plays in organizations that have decided to adopt agile.
 4